With the growing popularity of t'ai chi, chi kung and Chinese

 Please e-mail to us any recommendations that you have of any titles that we haven't mentioned.
-We certainly don't claim to know it all, but after digging and scraping for twenty years, we are certain that we know what we like:
+We certainly don't claim to know it all, but after digging and screening everything we could find for thirty-five years, we are confident that you can't wrong with any of these:

 A. T'ai Chi Ch'uan